 Cotellic FDA Approval History

-Administration: Cotellic is an oral tablet usually taken once daily for 21 days followed by a 7-day rest period (no drug) for a 28-day cycle.
+- Cotellic tablets are taken once daily for the first 21 days of each 28-day cycle until disease progression or unacceptable toxicity.
 Doses can be taken with or without food.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.